carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 The Configuration Consumer needs to _overwrite_ any existing config, rather than merge.

 In this case:
-- schema defines the full set of Data Values with reasonable defaults.
+- schema defines the full set of Data Values with reasonable defaults;
-- one or more arrays in the schema is non-empty
+- one or more arrays in the schema are non-empty;
-- Consumer-supplied Data values includes values for one or more of those non-empty arrays.
+- Consumer-supplied Data values include one or more non-empty arrays.

 **Authored Inputs:**